pdelteil/BugBountyReportTemplates/takeovers/AWS-IP-Dangling.md

 POC  DoS using Cookie bomb

 a.
 Click on the button "Cookie bomb"
 b.
-You will see is not longer possible to access any subdomain of $DOMAIN
+You will see it's no longer possible to access any subdomain of $DOMAIN

 Archived URL: $URL2

 ## Impact

-It's vulnerable to attacks as a malicious user could create any web page with any content and host it on the $DOMAIN domain.
+It's vulnerable to attacks as a malicious user could create any web page with any content and host it on the `$DOMAIN` domain.
 This would allow them to post malicious content which would be mistaken for a valid site.

 They could perform several attacks like:
  - Cookie Stealing